Chieze-Franklin/bizdom/packages/core/README.md

 domain.registerRepository('character', new CharacterRepository());
 ```

-After registering a service with a domain, you can access the service in a number of ways,
+After registering a repository with a domain, you can access the wrapping service in a number of ways,
 depending on how strict your type-checking is.

 ```ts